 Settings:

-Devices with this profile requires user enrolling the device using their Azure Active Directory credential.
+Devices with this profile require users to enroll the device using their Microsoft Entra ID (Formerly Azure Active Directory) credential.

 On the Assignment page, add the AAD group you created for Windows Autopilot Devices and click on Next.

-On the Review + create page, review the details and click on Create.
+On the Review + Create page, review the details and click on Create button.

 Configure Enrollment Status Page

-The Enrollment Status Page (ESP) shows the progress of device provisioning when a new device enrolled to Intune or a new user sign in to the device.
-You can show ESP during the default out-of-box experience (OOBE) for Azure AD join, Windows Autopilot scenarios or when new user sign into the device for the first time.
+The Enrollment Status Page (ESP) shows the progress of device provisioning when a new device is enrolled in Intune or a new user signs in to the device.
+You can show ESP during the default out-of-box experience (OOBE) for Azure AD join, Windows Autopilot scenarios, or when new users sign into the device for the first time.

-Check out this post for step by step guide to configure Enrollment Status Page.
+Check out this post for the step-by-step guide to configuring the Enrollment Status Page.

-Follow the below steps to register device to Windows Autopilot.
+Follow the below steps to register a device to Windows Autopilot.

-- Download PowerShell script (Get-WindowsAutoPilotInfo.ps1) from PowerShell gallery to get a device’s hardware hash and serial number.
+- Download the PowerShell script (Get-WindowsAutoPilotInfo.ps1) from the PowerShell gallery to get a device’s hardware hash and serial number.
 The serial number is useful for quickly seeing which device the hardware hash belongs to.

-- Run the Powershell script on test device which you prepared for Windows Autopilot deployment testing.
+- Run the Powershell script on the test device that you prepared for Windows Autopilot deployment testing.

 Once we done with capturing hardware hash in CSV file the same need to be uploaded to Windows Autopilot.
 We will use Microsoft Intune to import the device to Windows Autopilot.